TL;DR

 Source: SDG&E Home Energy Savings Program

-2. Federal 25C tax credit (Inflation Reduction Act)
+2. Federal 25C tax credit (ended for 2026 installs)

 3. IRA-funded rebate programs (income-qualified)